 Step Three: Transfer to a Food Processor

-This is why I don’t stress over lumps, because we’re going to transfer the whole mess into a food processor and pulse for a few seconds.
+This is why I don’t worry about lumps, because we’re going to transfer the whole mess into a food processor and pulse for a few seconds.
 If you don’t have a food processor, use a blender.
 Either way, pulse it in short bursts until it’s nice and smooth.

 Transfer the mixture to a sealable container and refrigerate several hours, up to overnight.